-Before scrolling to the Japanese business phrases at the bottom of this page, you might want to spend a couple of minutes understanding why you don’t need to become a walking dictionary of Japanese business phrases to succeed doing business in Japan.
+Before scrolling to the Japanese business greetings and phrases at the bottom of this page, you might want to spend a couple of minutes understanding why you don’t need to become a walking dictionary of Japanese business greetings or phrases to succeed doing business in Japan.

 First, language fluency and business ability are generally unrelated, as many foreign companies doing business in Japan and which have spent hundreds of thousands of dollars on hiring and firing failed (but perfectly bilingual) Japanese executives can attest to.

 Second, in sales and business, whether in Japan or elsewhere, language ability is secondary to attitude, motivation, and commitment.
 My Japanese language ability, while more than adequate to get me through everyday life and business meetings, is far from perfect, but I have sold millions of dollars of products in Japan and consistently outperformed many perfectly bilingual people I know.
 In my first year selling in Japan, I knew about 50 words of Japanese and did over $1m in sales: if I can do it, so can you!